 This form must be submitted with the first ESG invoice that requests reimbursement for Rental Assistance provided to this Participant.
-This form is not required when reimbursement is requested for this same Participant in subsequent months.
-Place a copy of this form in the Participant's file.
+This form is not required when reimbursement is requested for this same Participant

 Alternate formats (large print, audio tape, etc.) will be provided upon request.